-Forms W-4 claiming exemption from withholding expire.
-Any Form W-4 claiming exemption from withholding for the previous year has now expired.
-Begin withholding for any employee who previously claimed exemption from withholding but has not given you a new Form W-4 for the current year.
-If the employee does not give you a new Form W-4, withhold tax based on the last valid Form W-4 you have for the employee that does not claim exemption from withholding or, if one does not exist, as if he or she is single with zero withholding allowances.
+Forms W-4 claiming exemption from withholding ex-Any Form W-4 claiming exemption from withholding for the previous year has now expired.
+Begin withholding for any employee who previously claimed exemption from withholding but hasn't given you a new Form W-4 for the current year.
+If the employee doesn't give you a new Form W-4, withhold tax based on the last valid Form W-4 you have for the employee that doesn't claim exemption from withholding or, if one doesn't exist, as if he or she is single with zero withholding allowances.
 See section 9 for more information.
-If the employee furnishes a new Form W-4 claiming exemption from withholding after February 15, you may apply the exemption to future wages, but do not refund taxes withheld while the exempt status was not in place.
+If the employee furnishes a new Form W-4 claiming exemption from withholding after February 15, you may apply the exemption to future wages, but don't refund taxes withheld while the exempt status wasn't in place.